Layers

 Billing

 Assigned leased accounts are billed per-account against the org's wallet.
-The monthly price for each account is set by Layers at assignment time and surfaced on the account row as monthlyPriceCents.
+The monthly price for each account is returned as monthlyPriceCents.
 Billing begins on assignment, not on request.
 Releasing an account (DELETE /v1/leased-accounts/:id) stops the next renewal; it doesn't refund the current month.

 Publishing through either kind